arthi2900/app1/docs/prd.md

   - **Completed Exams Tab**: Delete button for self-created exams only (with restrictions)
   - **Exam Details Page**: Delete button for self-created exams only
 - Delete button styling: Same as teacher interface
+- **Force Delete button** (additional option):
+  - Available for self-created exams with student attempts\n  - Red color with warning icon
+  - Text: 'Force Delete' or 'Force Delete Exam'\n  - Only shown when normal delete is not allowed due to student attempts

+**Admin Interface**:
+- Force Delete button available in following locations:
+  - **All Exams Page**: Force Delete button for any exam with student attempts
+  - **Exam Details Page**: Force Delete button for any exam with student attempts
+- Force Delete button styling:\n  - Red color with warning icon
+  - Text: 'Force Delete' or 'Force Delete Exam'
+  - Only shown for exams with student attempts

 #### 9.10.2 Delete Restrictions and Validation
 \n**For Teachers**: